chammerq/PopProViz/README.md

 Spatial visualization of unnormalized data is often effectively just plotting population density.
 Scaling by population density can help, but depending on the type of data, this can effectively be plotting inverse population density.
 To adjust for this, I suggest plotting a weighted residual instead.
 Several of these options are briefly discussed below.
+It is possible that these ideas already exist in literature, but I haven't run across them.
 Also an R-file with a function that implements these methods is included.

 ## Weighted Least Squares